Blogs and Thoughts, by Alex Klokkaris

 Before setting goals (next month’s theme) what fundamental basics in your life need addressing, adjusting or clearing?

-A workshop on Letting Go on Sunday 3rd December in Colchester, Essex, all welcome, please pre-book to secure your place https://www.changinglifecourse.com/forthcoming-workshops-2017/
+A workshop on Letting Go on Sunday 15th December 2018 in Colchester, Essex, all welcome, please pre-book to secure your place.
+See Forthcoming Workshops page for details.

 Finding our purpose - perhaps it's been there all along!